-Mihaela Stanescu mihaela.stanescu@ucleeds.ac.uk
+institutions in England, Switzerland and the USA.

+Tutor Christopher Workman has been teaching

+and the second Christopher Workman Chemistry for Leeds City College since 2001,

+125 chris.workman@ucleeds.ac.uk on a variety of programmes including

+Access to HE diploma courses and a Science

+Foundation Year taught in Leeds City

 College for the University of Leeds.
 Before

-joining Leeds City College, he worked in the
+joining University Centre Leeds, he worked

-School of Chemistry at the University of
+in the School of Chemistry at the University

-Leeds (where his research interests
+of Leeds (where his research interests

 included the chemistry of boron hydrides

 and work on non-oxide ceramic materials)

 Tutor Mihaela Stanescu has been teaching

 Mihaela Stanescu Biology at Leeds City College since 2011,

 mihaela.stanescu@ucleeds.ac.uk primarily on the Access to HE diploma

 programme.
 Prior to this Mihaela worked in

 the Biotechnology industry supervising

 bioprocesses and after that worked as a

 research scientist in mainland Europe.

-Tutor Matthew Hewitt is a graduate of the
+- flore Tutor Matthew Hewitt is a graduate of the

-Matthew Hewitt Universities of Leeds and Sheffield in the
+(and the second Matthew Hewitt Universities of Leeds and Sheffield in the

-matthew.hewitt@ucleeds.ac.uk fields of mathematics, physics and
+- 25 matthew.hewitt@ucleeds.ac.uk fields of mathematics, physics and

-education.
+MAL education.
 He has taught maths from the

 start of secondary school through GCSE, A

 Levels and into undergraduate courses on

 pure and applied mathematics as well as

 providing mathematics support to students

 at the University of Sheffield.

-Tutor Tamas Kovacs worked as a Physics and

-Tamas Kovacs Science teacher and as a research scientist

-tamas.kovacs@ucleeds.ac.uk in leading institutions in the UK and

-Hungary.
-His research interests include

-reaction kinetics and kinetic models,

-atmospheric chemical, nucleation in

-nanopores and crystallisation
+Tutor Sandra Chiwanza is a highly experienced

+Sandra Chiwanza biomedical scientist who has worked

+60 sandra.chiwanza@ucleeds.ac.uk extensively in the NHS including previewing

+12 portfolios submitted for IBMS

+accreditation.
+Sandra is a trained and

+experienced teacher with a particular

+interest in work based learning.